 In 1996, NIST developed FIPS, or the Federal Information Processing Standards, under the Information Technology Management Reform Act (Public Law 104-106).
-The act was originally issued to establish technology standards for non-military government agencies, as well as government contractors and vendors; the act has since evolved to keep up with the ever-evolving government IT landscape, especially when it comes to mobility.
-While the FIPS encryption method has helped agencies get a grasp on mobile security, increasingly digitally-focused employees are putting even more pressure on the performance, usability, and security of government mobile services.
+The act was originally issued to establish technology standards for non-military government agencies; the act has since evolved to keep up with the IT landscape, including mobility.

 November 6th, 2015

 It seems that every year, government is asked to re-think their spending and look for ways to reduce costs.
 However, cutting expenditures doesn’t mean government IT buyers need to use less efficient or robust solutions – rather IT purchasers should look to solutions that increase value and productivity for the employees that use them and the cost savings will come.